White torture: Iran

+United States

+Detainees upon arrival at Camp X-Ray in January 2002, wearing goggles, masks, gloves, and earmuffs.

+The United States has held Guantanamo Bay detention camp prisoners under sensory deprivation, with their ears and eyes covered, hands and feet tied, hands in thick gloves, and held in cages without any privacy, always observed under a light that is on day and night.
+The organization of European Democratic Lawyers (EDL) said that this constitutes white torture and has accused the United States of violating prisoners' fundamental rights.
+Prisoners are also held in "extreme isolation", confined to windowless cells, going days "without seeing daylight", suffering what Amnesty International and other international human rights organizations have said are torture techniques approved by the George W. Bush administration under the euphemism "enhanced interrogation".
+Rainer Mausfeld, a researcher in the field of psychology and cognitive science, has criticized the practice.

 Venezuela

 According to human rights organizations and other NGOs, the Bolivarian Intelligence Service (SEBIN) of the Venezuelan government holds political prisoners in the lower levels of SEBIN's headquarters, which has been deemed by government officials La Tumba "The Tomb".
 The cells are 2 by 3 m with a cement bed, white walls, and security barriers between one another so that there is no interaction between prisoners.
 Such conditions have caused prisoners to become very ill, but they are denied medical treatment.
 Bright lights in the cells are kept on so prisoners lose their sense of time and the temperature is below freezing, with the only sounds heard being from the nearby Caracas Metro trains.
 Reports of torture in La Tumba, specifically white torture, are also common, with some prisoners attempting to commit suicide.
 Such conditions according to the NGO Justice and Process are to make prisoners plead guilty to the crimes that they are accused of.